hrokr/International-Maritime-Piracy/readme.md

 The data came from the National Geospatial-Intelligence Agency (NGA) [Anti-shipping Activity Messages](http://bit.ly/2kA6j1N).
 The dataset is quite clean but is completely tabular so parsing it turned out to be a much more intensive operation than I had planned.

+__[Update: After a period of being downn the site has been reworked and users now have the option of downloading a CSV file]__

 ## Exploratory Data Analysis

 First a quick overview.
 Piracy is alive and well